James Hoffmann: Early life

-Born in 1979, in Stafford, Staffordshire, Hoffmann grew up in the Lake District in North West England.
+Born in Stafford, Staffordshire, Hoffmann grew up in the Lake District in North West England.
 He is a graduate of Durham University.

-In 2003, Hoffmann released an EP under the stage name "King Seven" which featured "bell chimes, panned-and-swirling acoustic guitars and careful, sometimes glitchy percussion choices."
+In 2003, Hoffmann released an EP under the stage name "King Seven" which featured "bell chimes, panned-and-swirling acoustic guitars and careful, sometimes glitchy, percussion choices."
 He also worked as a croupier in a Leeds casino and in the wine industry before entering the coffee industry.

 Career

 One of Hoffmann's first jobs after joining the coffee industry in the early 2000s was working as an espresso machine salesman for Gaggia in the high-end department store Selfridges.
 While working there, a chance encounter with a television producer led to him featuring on Trick or Treat, hosted by Derren Brown.
 In 2004, Hoffmann started his popular blog "Jimseven".
 Hoffmann later moved to another espresso machine manufacturer, La Spaziale, as the national training manager for the UK.

 Hoffmann first started competing in the UK Barista Championship in 2005, winning the competition in 2006 and qualifying to compete in the World Barista Championship (WBC).
 He placed fifth at the WBC in 2006.
-He became the UK Barista Champion again in 2007 before going on to become the World Barista Champion in Tokyo in 2007.
+He became the UK Barista Champion again in 2007 before becoming the World Barista Champion in Tokyo in 2007.
 His winning signature drink involved a "flavour marriage" of tobacco and almonds.
 Since becoming the World Barista Champion, Hoffmann has come to be regarded as a pioneer in the third-wave coffee movement in the UK, with The Globe and Mail describing him as "the godfather of London's coffee revolution".